Back

 To write a high-quality technical report, you are to follow the rules that are common nearly for all types of technical documentation:

-• Write for your readers: define your audience, their level of knowledge, organize the document the way they can easily use it;
+• Write for your readers: define your audience, their level of knowledge, organize the layout of the document the way they can easily use it;

 • Use accurate, concise, and clear language;